-The constituency that I represent - the Foreign Commercial Service - is part of the U.S. Department of Commerce's International Trade Administration.
-Its career Foreign Service Officers form a worldwide network of trade and investment professionals located in 90% of U.S. export markets.
-Our men and women are focused on supporting and creating American jobs by leveling the international playing field for U.S. businesses and workers.
-We work with a network of 300 Trade Specialists in over 100 cities throughout the U.S. to help 28,000 U.S. companies each year.
-90% of them have fewer than 500 employees.
-By knocking down foreign trade barriers and fighting corruption, we create new market opportunities for our American companies.
-They count on us to help them win business in new markets overseas and secure foreign government contracts.
-And we convince foreign companies to invest in the U.S. and hire American workers.
+FCS is part of the U.S. Department of Commerce's International Trade Administration.
+Its 225 Foreign Service officers lead a worldwide network of 675 trade and investment professionals located in 90% of U.S. export markets.
+Our professionals are focused on supporting and creating American jobs by leveling the international playing field for U.S. businesses and workers.
+We work with a network of 230 Trade Specialists in over 100 cities throughout the U.S. to help over 30,000 U.S. companies each year.
+Eighty-three percent of these companies have fewer than 500 employees.
+By eliminating foreign trade barriers and fighting corruption, we create new market opportunities for U.S. companies.
+Those companies count on us to help them win business in new markets overseas and secure foreign government contracts.
+We also convince foreign companies and venture capitalists to invest in the U.S. and hire American workers.
 In FY18 we helped over 6,800 investment clients from 90 countries, resulting in $20 billion of job-creating investment.

 My work within AFSA is focused on these areas of importance:

 I welcome your feedback.
 Feel free to contact me at Jay.Carreiro@trade.gov.
 My colleague Mike Calvert serves at the board's alternate FCS representative.